exploring self-realization, sacred personhood, and full humanity

 Writing & Literature

-come, and take choice of all my library, and so beguile thy sorrow
+come, take choice of all my library, beguile thy sorrow

 A library of wisdom is more precious than all wealth, and all desirable things cannot be compared to it.
 Plato

-All that we have read and learned, all that has occupied and interested us in the thoughts and deeds of men... constitutes a spiritual society of which we can never be deprived, for it rests in the heart and soul of the man who has acquired it.
+All that we have read and learned ... constitutes a spiritual society of which we can never be deprived, for it rests in the heart and soul of [one] who has acquired it.
 Philip Hamilton

 the only jewel to carry beyond the grave

-If minds are truly alive they will seek out [a wisdom-library, for such is] the human race recounting its memorable experiences, confronting its problems, searching for solutions, drawing the blueprints of its futures.
+If minds are truly alive they will seek [a wisdom-library, for such is] the human race ... confronting its problems, drawing the blueprints of its futures.
 Harry Overstreet

 Books are the treasured wealth of the world …Their authors are a natural and irresistible aristocracy in every society, and, more than kings or emperors, exert an influence on mankind.
 Henry David Thoreau, Walden

-The only true equalisers in the world are books; the only treasure-house open to all comers is a library; the only wealth which will not decay is knowledge; the only jewel which you can carry beyond the grave is wisdom.
+The only true equalisers are books ... the only jewel which you can carry beyond the grave is wisdom.
 J.A.
 Langford

 confidence about the fate of the soul

-These are the reasons for which a man can be confident about the fate of his soul, as long as in life he has devoted himself to the pleasures of acquiring knowledge with self-control, goodness, courage, liberality, and truth.
+These are the reasons for which a man can be confident about the fate of his soul, as long as in life he has devoted himself to the pleasures of acquiring knowledge with goodness [and] truth.
 Socrates’ last words in Phaedo

-don't be afraid to speak the truth, a day will come when everyone will have to admit that you were right all along
+don't be afraid to speak the truth, all will yet have to admit that you were right

 Don’t be intimidated.
 Eventually everything is going to be out in the open, and everyone will know how things really are.
 So don’t hesitate to go public now.
 Don’t be bluffed into silence by the threats of bullies.
 [They can only kill your body, but there's] nothing they can do to your soul, your core being.
 Jesus of Nazareth, The Message translation